starcitizendotguide/DataCapture/README.md

 the installation of [Wireshark](https://www.wireshark.org/#download).
 Wireshark contains some of the necessary files that this tool requires to capture the data without it the program wont work.

+### How To Run It
+You have to start this program as administrator in order for it to get access to the network interface.

 ### Features

  - Easy-to-use - Install the tool.
 Select the network interface.
 Done.